-To paraphrase Firesign Theatre, everything most people know about certain famous quotations is wrong.
+To paraphrase Firesign Theatre, everything most people know about some famous quotations is wrong.

 A notable example is the famous line “Any man who hates dogs and babies can’t be all bad.”